• Home

 Mountain Top Home Tour

-Last week I was walking the Pacific Crest Trail in the San Bernardino mountains in California.
-It was just a day before the wildfires blazed across Ventura County and parts of Los Angeles.
+The last time I was in California, I went for a walk on the Pacific Crest Trail in the San Bernardino mountains in California.
 While hiking I mentioned to my friend that I didn’t think I could live in a mountain top home.
 I like my footing on level ground; I guess I’m a flatlander.
 The view from a home on the mountain is amazing though.
 Much like the view from inside today’s mountain top home tour.

 One of my favorite designers, Phoebe Howard, is responsible for the beauty of this home’s interior spaces.